-AND Obtained a pass (GRADE E) in English Language.
-OR Obtained qualification from Polytechnic / Kolej Komuniti / Certificate which, relevant with the Diploma programme offered by obtaining a minimum cumulative grade point average (CGPA) of 2.00.
-OR Obtained Sijil Kemahiran Malaysia (SKM) Level 3 MQF / Sijil Kolej Komuniti (SKK) Level 3 MQF / Certificate which, relevant with Diploma programme offered by obtaining a minimum cumulative grade point average (CGPA) of 2.00.
-OR Passed O-Level with minimum THREE (3) credits (GRADE C) inclusive of Mathematics and TWO (2) of other subjects.
-OR Any related qualifications awarded by the Malaysia Higher Education
+Obtained qualification from Polytechnic / Kolej Komuniti / Certificate which, relevant with the Diploma programme offered by obtaining a minimum cumulative grade point average (CGPA) of 2.00.

+Obtained Sijil Kemahiran Malaysia (SKM) Level 3 MQF / Sijil Kolej Komuniti (SKK) Level 3 MQF / Certificate which, relevant with Diploma programme offered by obtaining a minimum cumulative grade point average (CGPA) of 2.00.

+Passed O-Level with minimum THREE (3) credits (GRADE C) inclusive of Mathematics and TWO (2) of other subjects.